 Local governments will be able to use OregonBuys for solicitations, digital bid submissions, and online evaluations.
 The best part?
 No more manual steps and a modern online marketplace shopping experience.

-Current project plans are to sunset ORPIN in early 2020.
+Current project plans are to sunset ORPIN July 1, 2021.
 ORPIN’s historical information will remain available after the transition.
-We’ll provide more updates as the project planning is finalized.

 Early adoption at two agencies